austin-bowen/voicebox/README.md

 # voicebox

-Python text-to-speech library with built-in voice effects.
+Python text-to-speech library with built-in voice effects and support for multiple TTS engines.

 ## Examples